ghost-him/ZeroLaunch-rs/doc/Feature_Implementation_Guide_en.md

 ## Program Crashes
 Logs are stored in `C:\Users\[Current User]\AppData\Roaming\ZeroLaunch-rs\logs`, containing startup logs and crash records.

+## Shortcut Key is Occupied

+Open the system tray, find the thumbnail of `ZeroLaunch-rs`, right-click to open the secondary menu bar, and click "重新注册快捷键".

 **This content was translated by DeepSeek-R1.**